 "Regards to everyone, and to you, kisses and embraces from your daughters, Tinay, Salud, Luz and Inday."

 Yes, that's what we all yearn.
-Even how far we are from family, we all want to return home and into the embracing arms of a mother.
+Even how far we are from family, we all want to return home - into the embracing arms of our mother.

 Happy Mother's Day to all mothers!